 Pricing comparisons fall apart when people use the lowest published number.
 Real plumbing and HVAC companies do not stay inside 30 calls a month.

 Take a small plumbing shop that gets 80 calls a month.
 Average call length is 2 to 3 minutes.
-On Smith.ai's human Starter plan at $292.50, you would burn through the 30 included calls in the first week or two and pay 50 extra calls at roughly $10 each.
-That puts the bill near $790.
-Calls over five minutes count as more than one, so the real number tends to land higher.
+On Smith.ai's Starter plan at $300, you would burn through the 30 included calls in the first week or two and pay overages for the rest.
+Calls over five minutes can count as more than one, so the real number can land higher than the package headline.

-The Yapper bill is $199 whether you take 40 calls or 240.
-No overage.
+The Yapper bill is not metered per call.
 No after-hours premium.

 Where the products actually differ for trades